gt1/libmaus2/README.md

 Compilation of libmaus on Darwin
 --------------------------------

-After installing boost, libmaus can be compiled using:
+After installing boost, libmaus can be compiled and installed in ${HOME}/libmaus using:

 	export CPPFLAGS="-I${HOME}/libs/boost/include/"
 	export CFLAGS="-arch i386 -arch x86_64 -O2"